mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *do the best you can, and don't take life too serious.*
+> *disneyland is the star of the show, everything else is the supporting cast.*

 </div>
 <!-- quote-end -->